phptek/silverstripe-gis/README.md

         ],
     ];

-you can acces the endpoint:
+you can access the endpoint:

     http://yourdomain/geojsonservice/CLASS?QUERY